 Definitely.
 Crawlera is a standalone service that can be used with any crawler or HTTP client, independently of the rest of the Scrapinghub platform.

 How do I change my user-agent?

-To change your User-Agent you will need to use the X-Crawlera-UA header with value
+To change your User-Agent you will need to use the X-Crawlera-Profile header with value

 pass.
 This will instruct Crawlera to use the User-Agent header you send in the request.